 As a small business owner, I understand what American job creators need: less interference and lower taxes.
-That is why my number one priority in Congress is to promote an atmosphere for job creation, economic growth, and higher wages for families across West Michigan.
+That is why my number one priority in Congress is to promote an atmosphere for job creation, economic growth, and higher wages for families across Michigan.

 We must enact a Balanced Budget Amendment.
 A Balanced Budget Amendment would prevent the federal government from spending outside its means.
 Families across West Michigan have to sit down and balance their budget.
 The State of Michigan has to pass a balanced budget every year; it’s commonsense that Washington should have to do the same.